tech-by-design/polyglot-prime/README.md

     └── target
 ```

-### Project: TechBD Primary Hub
+### Project: Tech by Design Primary Hub

 The `hub-prime` project is a Java Spring Boot application which serves FHIR API
 endpoints.

 #### Project Setup

-To set up the `TechBD Hub` project, follow these steps:
+To set up the `Tech by Design Hub` project, follow these steps:

 1. **Clone the Repository**:
    ```bash